top of page

 1/11

-The costume research done during the design process shows a lot about the inspiration for each character, and in the case of the majority of them, they are very realistic based on their journey through the opera, such as travellers, workers.
+The majority of the costumers are very realistic based on the character's journey through the opera, such as travellers, workers.
 However I wanted to give the costumes of two particular characters a little more significance;

 -